About Nuwara Eliya

 Nuwara Eliya is a city in the Hill Country of Sri Lanka.
 It is at an altitude of 1,868 m and is considered to be the most important location for tea production in Sri Lanka.
-The altitude and temperate climate gives the city a very different feel from other parts of the country and, along with the colonial architecture, has earned it the name ‘Little England’.
+The altitude and temperate climate give the city a very different feel from other parts of the country and, along with the colonial architecture, has earned it the name ‘Little England’.
 Visitors to Nuwara Eliya usual come to see the Horton Plains National Park.

 Sights and Highlights